manticoresoftware/manticoresearch-elixir/README.md

 # Manticoresearch

-Low-level client for Manticore Search.
+Сlient for Manticore Search.

+❗ WARNING: this is a development version of the client.
+The latest release's readme is https://github.com/manticoresoftware/manticoresearch-elixir/tree/4.0.0

 ### Building